julianpeeters/sbt-avrohugger/README.md

 Changing Settings
 -----------------

-Settings can be extended/overridden by adding lines to your `build.sbt` file:
+Settings for each format's task can be extended/overridden by adding lines to your `build.sbt` file.
+E.g., to change how `SpecificRecords` are generated, use:

 ```scala
 avroSourceDirectories in Compile += (sourceDirectory in Compile).value / "myavro"